GamingWithProfessor/Flappy_Bird/README.md

 - Responsive design for various screen sizes

 ## How to Play
-- Press the space bar (or tap the screen) to flap the bird.
+- Press the space bar to flap the bird.
 - Avoid hitting the pipes and the ground.
 - Try to get the highest score by passing through as many pipes as possible!